netsage-project/netsage-pipeline/docs/02_DOCKER.md

 ### Optional: ElasticSearch and Kibana
 You can optionally store flow data locally in an ElasticSearch container and view the data with Kibana.
 Local storage can be enabled with the following steps:

-1. Uncomment the elasticsearch and kibana services in docker-compose.yml.

-2. Uncomment the following lines in conf-logstash/99-outputs.conf:
+1. Uncomment the following lines in conf-logstash/99-outputs.conf:

 ```
 elasticsearch {